 Bariatric surgery results in significant weight loss in patients with obesity and diabetes type I. Cleveland Clinic sees major improvements in required insulin dosage and glycemic status among bariatric patients.

 About the Study

 The study looks at bariatric surgical procedures that were performed on a small group of morbidly obese type 1 diabetes patients.
 The surgeries were performed at the Cleveland Clinic on ten patients leading to an average body mass index reduction of nearly 27% and A1c’s that dropped from 10% to just 8.9%.

-Other studies have already showed how bariatric surgery has helped treat obese Type 2 Diabetes patients.
-Years of studies have shown that many of these patients have experienced dramatic reversals of their diabetes diagnosis after losing a large percent of their body weight.
+Other studies have already shown how bariatric surgery has helped treat obese Type 2 Diabetes Mellitus (T2DM) patients.
+Years of studies have shown that many of these patients have experienced dramatic reversals of their diabetes diagnosis after losing a large percentage of their body weight.
 Many patients even have experienced total remission of their diabetes following surgery.